tw-wuqian/infra-as-code-lab-exercise/Session_2_Terraform_Basics/README.md

 Troubelshoot any errors and have a look in the AWS Console to ensure your VPC and networking resoures look ok, correct tags, routes, associations, etc.

-14. Commit your code to your repo and name the commit 'Session 2'.
+14. Commit your working code to your repo.

 ### Steps/Tasks for Goal 3 - FinOps